felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 * [MiSTer forums](https://misterfpga.org/), slow-paced, but quality content.
 * [MiSTer on the Classic Gaming Server (Discord)](https://discord.com/invite/UDu5ztY). *Very active* chatrooms, covers everything related to classic gaming in general.
 This is where everybody meets.
+* [MiSTer cores extravaganza videos](https://www.youtube.com/playlist?list=PLsLxmNa35KdjEtsZb4wfnc4H2po84i0cf), these are the videos that initially got me into MiSTer.
+SmokeMonster makes a great job illustrating what makes the MiSTer special.